Skip to Content

 The system implements robust error handling at multiple levels:

-Network Mismatches - The network check hook prevents transactions on incorrect networks, guiding users to switch chains.
+• Network mismatches – The useNetworkCheck hook prevents transactions on incorrect networks and surfaces guidance to switch chains. useMintBurn wraps its writes in this helper.

-Fallback Rendering - Components implement loading and error states to maintain usability even when blockchain queries fail.
+• Fallback rendering – Components implement loading and error states to maintain usability even when blockchain queries or APIs are temporarily unavailable.

 Testing Considerations